 Rubric Best Practices, Examples, and Templates

-A rubric is an evaluation tool that outlines the key criteria for an assignment, assessment, or learning outcome.
-It defines specific levels of achievement in a clear, objective and measurable way.
-Instructors can use rubrics to evaluate project-based student work including essays, group projects, creative endeavors, and oral presentations.
+A rubric is an evaluation tool that outlines the criteria for an assignment or learning outcome.
+It defines levels of achievement in clear, measurable terms.
+Instructors can use rubrics to assess essays, group projects, creative work, and presentations.

-Rubrics help instructors communicate expectations and ensures that student work is assessed fairly, consistently and efficiently.
-They also provide students with meaningful feedback, highlighting strengths and areas for improvement.
-They encourage reflection and support students in refining their work.
+Rubrics communicate expectations and ensure that student work is evaluated fairly, consistently, and efficiently.
+They also provide students with meaningful feedback that highlights strengths, help them identify areas for improvement, and encourage reflection to refine their work.

 How to create and use rubrics